ctg-lund/singleCellWorkflows/docs/10X-genomics/visium.md

 # Introduction
-This is where I will document how to run spaceranger.
-It will start very manually and hopefully in the end mature into an automated pipeline.
-I will make no promises, but I plan to continously revise this guide as the workflow progress.
+This is a document describing how to run spaceranger.
+The document will be continuously updated while the pipeline matures.

 # Spaceranger Count
 **Required input files**